ekomsSavior/Jam_fi/README.md

    ./ngrok config add-authtoken YOUR_AUTHTOKEN
    ```

-That’s it!
+That's it!
 When you launch MITM Mode and choose Ngrok, JamFi will automatically:

 - Start a public tunnel on port 80
 - Rewrite your HTML files to use `https://<your-ngrok>.ngrok-free.app`
 - Serve your payloads globally

 > **Warning:** Ngrok links are public.
 Use only in secure test labs.

 ---

 ## Disclaimer

 Jam_Fi is provided for **educational and authorized security research only**.

 Do not use this tool against networks or devices you do not own or have permission to test.

-Use responsibly, ethically, and within legal boundaries.

 <img width="700" height="178" alt="image1(1)" src="https://github.com/user-attachments/assets/4e636110-4be3-4963-ab1d-8968fbac8528" />